cockroachdb/docs/v22.1/node-shutdown.md

 These errors are an expected occurrence during node shutdown.
 To be resilient to such errors, **your application should use a reconnection and retry loop** to reissue transactions that were open when a connection was closed or the server stopped accepting transactions.
 This allows procedures such as [rolling upgrades](upgrade-cockroach-version.html) to complete without interrupting your service.

 {{site.data.alerts.callout_success}}
-If you cannot tolerate connection errors during node drain, then instead of using a connection retry loop, [configure `server.shutdown.connection_wait`](#server-shutdown-connection_wait) to allow SQL connections to close gracefully.
+If you cannot tolerate connection errors during node drain, then instead of using a connection retry loop, [configure `server.shutdown.connection_wait`](#server-shutdown-connection_wait) to allow SQL client connections to close gracefully.
 This will require making additional trade-offs.
 {{site.data.alerts.end}}

 Upon receiving a connection error, your application must handle the result of a previously open transaction as unknown.